-I have defended insureds for insurance companies for many years and have earned a reputation for being honest and straightforward.
+First of all I guarantee your client will feel heard.
+Also, I have defended insureds for insurance companies for many years and have earned a reputation for being honest and straightforward.
 I have worked with well-known and highly regarded defense and plaintiff’s counsel.
 Insurance companies are more likely to trust my judgment as a mediator if, for instance, I were to tell them I think a case has more value than they originally believed.
 Also, I have always handled some plaintiff’s cases and the numbers have increased steadily in recent years.

 Why should a defense attorney choose me?

+They also will feel heard.
 For much of my 40 + years of practice, I have been known primarily as a defense attorney, but have always also represented plaintiffs, and I know both the risks and rewards of going to trial for both sides.